MichaelMCoates/KeyDown/docs/README.md

 ## Summary

 KeyDown is a music-making application built with Anime.js and [wisDOM][wisdom], a JavaScript DOM Manipulation library that I created.
-It was created to serve as a live demo of wisDOM's functionality.
+KeyDown was made to serve as a live demo of wisDOM's functionality.

 <div align="center">
   <img src="./images/keydown.gif">